taytom258/terraria/README.md

 > Running your server interactively disables the autosave on exit functionality.
 You have been warned!

 ## Usage (Headless Daemon Mode)
-Logs are stored within the /config directory
+Logs & worlds are stored within the /config directory
 ```
 docker run --rm \
     -p 7777:7777 \